What You Need to Know About Offshoring: Definition, Advantages, and More

 Offshoring

-Like mentioned above, offshoring is the process of moving certain parts of a business to an offshore location due to a variety of reasons.
+As mentioned above, offshoring is the process of moving certain parts of a business to an offshore location for various reasons.
 Offshore outsourcing is transferring business functions to faraway outsourcing destinations.
-If the company’s headquarters is in the United States or Canada, then offshore locations would be on the other side of the world: the Philippines, India, China, Indonesia, Singapore, and other Eastern countries.
+If the company’s headquarters is in the United States or Canada, then its offshore locations would be on the other side of the world, including the Philippines, India, China, Indonesia, Singapore, and other Eastern countries.

 People usually confuse offshoring with outsourcing.
 Keep in mind that outsourcing doesn’t necessarily mean offshoring, while offshoring automatically means outsourcing your business functions.